Congalton History, Family Crest & Coats of Arms

 The ancestors of the Congalton surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in the town and civil parish of Congleton in the county of Cheshire.
 The surname Congalton belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Congalton family

-Cheshire where Congleton dates back to before the Domesday Book where it was listed as Cogeltone, land held by Bigod.
+The surname Congalton was first found in Cheshire where Congleton dates back to before the Domesday Book where it was listed as Cogeltone, land held by Bigod.
 At that time,there was land enough for four ploughs, and was worth four shillings.

 By the 13th century, the place was often spelt Congulton and is probably derived from the Old English words cung + hyll + tun, which literally meant "farmstead at the round-topped hill."
 Baron Congleton, of Congleton in the County Palatine of Chester, is a title in the Peerage of the United Kingdom created for Sir Henry Parnell, 4th Baronet but bears no relationship to the surname's origin other than both share the same ancestral home.
 Today Congleton has a population of over 25,000.

 Early History of the Congalton family